-The assessment should include the flood risk and hydrogeology of the site, particularly whether the site lies on a Principle Aquifer and/or Source Protection Zone, which are both susceptible to pollution of ground water.
-The presence of surface water features and drainage should be described, and the overall risks of flooding to the site should be determined, primarily with reference to the Environment Agency flood map data and Local Authority-commissioned Strategic Flood Risk Assessments.
+The assessment should include flood risk and the hydrogeology of the site; in particular whether the site lies on a Principle Aquifer and / or Source Protection Zone, which are both susceptible to pollution of groundwater.
+The presence of surface water features and drainage should be described and the overall risks of flooding to the site should be determined, primarily with reference to the Environment Agency flood map data and Local Authority commissioned Strategic Flood Risk Assessments.
 Flood risk data is continually being updated by the Environment Agency and Local Authority.

-Any ground water or surface water abstraction points 'downstream' of the site, particularly any potable (drinking water) abstraction points, should be recorded, as this may have liability implications should the development cause any pollution.
+Any groundwater or surface water abstraction points 'downstream' of the site; in particular any potable (drinking water) abstraction points should be recorded as this may have liability implications should the development cause any pollution.